wesruv/scorinator/README.md

 ## Non-vagrant setup

 **You don't have to use vagrant**, it should work, but I don't use it.
-Simply run:
+Assuming you have Node.js/npm installed (recommend node 5.4+ and npm 3.3+), simply run:

 ```
 npm install